fjsousa/fjsousa.github.io/pages/webrtc-part-2.md

 }
 ```

-In the client code, we ensure that the peer connects with an unique id with a simple strategy.
-We can't just generate a random string because there's a non null probability that two peers get the same id.
+In the client code, we ensure that the peer connects with a unique id with a simple strategy.
+We can't just generate a random string because there's a non zero probability that two peers get the same id.
 This will happen eventually of course even if the random string is very big.

 We'll use browser fingerprinting to generate a string unique to the browser and then add a random string plus a timestamp.
-This technique still doesn't guarantee an unique id but it greatly reduces the probability of two peers connecting with the same id, because there would have to be two peer connections, comming from the same browser, in less than a microsecond, to have duplicated ids.
+This technique still doesn't guarantee a unique id but it greatly reduces the probability of two peers connecting with the same id, because there would have to be two peer connections, coming from the same browser, in less than a microsecond, to have duplicated ids.

 For fingerprinting, we'll use the lib [Fingerprint2](https://github.com/Valve/fingerprintjs2) by Valentin Vasilyev.